 Alia started her career in 2006 as a Sports Columnist in Otechestvenny Futbol magazine and a Social contributor for the Russian national newspaper, Uchitelskaya Gazeta.
 Alia'd achieved an impressive journalistic career for her very young age only to realize that her true love and her true talent lay in dramatic writing and visual storytelling.

 In 2012 Alia created and hosted a daily radio show "Azamat's Champions" on Radio Terra which became one of the most popular shows of the station.
-By that time already having a prominent career as a Poet, Alia wrote a song "Solnce" for a pop-rock band, Sahar; the song became chart-topping hit in Uzbekistan and Kazakhstan and was frequently rotated on Ukranian radio stations.
+A published Poet by that time, Alia wrote a song "Solnce" for a pop-rock band, SAHAR; the song became a chart-topping hit in Uzbekistan and Kazakhstan and was frequently rotated on Ukrainian radio stations.

 In 2014 Alia moved to New York to pursue a career in Film and Television.
 She won a talent-based scholarship and graduated from the New York Film Academy as a Screenwriter.
-Since then Alia works as a Writer-Director, Script Doctor and Script Supervisor.
+Since then Alia works as a Screenwriter, Director and Script Supervisor.

-In 2018 Alia got married to the No. 1 American Backgammon player and former Goldman Sachs VP, Victor Ashkenazi.
-Since then Alia uses her marital last name as a Writer-Director and her middle name Azamat in Script Supervisor credits.
+In 2018 Alia got married to the No. 1 American Backgammon player and a former Goldman Sachs VP, Victor Ashkenazi.
+Since then Alia uses her marital last name as a Writer/Director and her middle name Azamat in Script Supervisor credits.

 As a young girl Alia played Backgammon, a hobby she continues to have to this day.
-In fact, Alia is the Winner of the 2015 Capital Classic Backgammon Championship held in Washington D.C., as well as the Winner of the 2016 Ultimate Backgammon Tournament held in San Antonio, Texas.
-She is a numerous-time Finalist of such distinguished US Championships, as Las Vegas Open and New York Metropolitan Open.
+In fact, Alia is the Winner of the 2015 Capital Classic Backgammon Championship held in Washington D.C., the 2016 Ultimate Backgammon Tournament held in San Antonio, Texas and the 2019 Boston Backgammon Championship.
+She is a numerous-time Finalist of such distinguished US Backgammon Tournaments, as Las Vegas Open and New York Metropolitan Open.